Last updated: January 13th, 2024

 Whether this is a feature or a bug depends on your terrain and riding style.
 Besides, wheelbase length is just one factor in handling, alongside the head tube angle, handlebar style and position, overall sizing, etc.

-But if you want maximum stability from a portable package, you may be better off with a folding bike.
-Brompton, for instance, uses a clever hinge design that allows for a wheelbase like a standard bike yet one of the tiniest folded sizes on the market.
+But if you want maximum stability from a portable package, you might be better off with a folding bike.
+For instance, Brompton uses a clever hinge design that allows for a wheelbase like a standard bike yet one of the tiniest folded sizes on the market.
 It comes at a cost, but most high-end mini velos aren’t cheap, either.

 I’d group mini velos into three categories.
 These aren’t hard and fast rules, but as of writing, nearly everything on the market falls into one of them.